antonio-malcolm/immerable-record/README.md

 ```

 Aside from test console output, test reports are generated, for both results and coverage, which are accessible from your web browser.
 After tests have been run, start the projects built-in server, and navigate to the following local URLs, in your web browser:
-To clean the immerable build directory:
 ```shell
 $ pnpm run start
 ```